aryanvar/Cricketers-Info/README.md

 ## Yuvraj Singh
 Yuvraj Singh born on 12 December 1981 is a former Indian international cricketer who played in all formats of the game.
 He is an all-rounder who batted left-handed in the middle order and bowled slow left-arm orthodox, and is known for his aggressive batting style and all-round ability.

+## AB de Villiers
+Abraham Benjamin de Villiers is a former South African international cricketer.
+AB de Villiers was named as the ICC ODI Player of the Year three times during his 15-year international career and was one of the five Wisden cricketers of the decade at the end of 2019.